schang412/cocotbext-spi/README.md

         - frame_start and frame_end are Rising and Falling edges of the chip select based on the chip select polarity
     - when the coroutine receives a frame_start signal, it should clear the `self.idle` Event.
         - `self.idle` is automatically set when `_transaction` returns
 - when implementing a method to read the class contents, make sure to await the `self.idle`, otherwise the data may not be up to date because the device is in the middle of a transaction.

+#### SPI Slave Transaction Utility Functions
+This package provides `_shift()` and `_transparent_shift()` utility functions that shifts a specified number of bits according to the SPI mode.
+However, it should be noted that this function alone does not fully implement the standard transaction behavior for a SPI device across all SPI modes.

+For example, when CPHA=0, slaves will typically shift out the first bit on falling edge of the chip select.
+It is expected for slaves to implement this behavior independently at the transaction level rather than utilize the `_shift()` functions to achieve this behavior.
+Please refer to [#29](https://github.com/schang412/cocotbext-spi/issues/29) for more details.

 #### Simulated Devices